Vintage Travel Themed First Birthday Party

 Updated: Jul 1, 2019

-We love a good party over here, and really get into all the details!
-From picking a theme, to spending way too long on Pinterest, to putting all the finishing touches together, we enjoy every step of the process.
+I love a good party, and really get into all the details!
+From picking a theme, to spending way too long on Pinterest, to putting all the finishing touches together, I enjoy every step of the process.
 Over the summer, we threw a vintage travel themed first birthday party for our littlest guy, and had so much fun putting it together.

 Instead of doing a first birthday chalkboard, we used a large map (only $10 on Amazon) and wrote all the usual first birthday chalkboard info on it, and tucked "never stop exploring" down in the corner.

 I love to bake, but for this party, I decided I'd rather focus on celebrating, so we ordered simple white cupcakes from Publix to keep the focus on these sweet little globe and plane cake toppers.